jcockroft64/sierrahiking/OpenAI/pack-list-wizard/README.md

 - their request is valid and the program will produce the lists
 - the lists were produced via OpenAI successfully
 - there was an error in producing the lists via OpenAI

+## 7/14 Update: Categorization
+Modified the plugin to do the following:
+- First, ask ChatGPT to provide a weight distribution for an x-day hike with a weight close to, but not exceeding, the max pack weight.
+Weight is divided in 5 categories:
+	- Clothing
+	- Cooking Equipment
+	- Sleeping Equipment
+	- Food
+	- Other
+- ChatGPT produces a weight for each category.
+For each category, ask ChatGPT to produce a list of items for that category as close to, but not exceeding, the weight of that category.
+- Results are printed out in 5 columns.
+Each item has a weight listed with them.
+The total weight of the category is also displayed.
+Toast notifications are used to indicate each step of the process (producing category weights, producing each category list)

+## Updating Plugin; Caching Issues
+When updating the plugin, I noticed there are odd issues with machine, specifically with the `wizard.js` file.
+Specifically, the version of the file is June is used, even though it was deleted and replaced with the current version.
+This is remedied by deleting the folder, re-adding the contents, and changing its name.
+Perhaps this was a result of the file not being edited for awhile, or perhaps something with the file manager plugin?
+Unsure about that, but it doesn't need extensive investigation as an easy, effective solution already exists.